 If you’re deciding whether to work with a landscape designer, there are a few key questions you need to ask them:

 - What services do they offer?
-Design only, project management, a complete design and build service, ongoing maintenance?
+Design only, Concept design or construction drawings, project management, a complete design and build service, ongoing maintenance?

 - Can you see examples of their work?
 Ideally in real life, but otherwise, ask to see their portfolio and any previous plans